 Under data protection legislation, parents and pupils have the right to request access to information about them that we hold.
-To make a request for your personal information, or be given access to your child's educational record, contact the Information Governance Officer at Staffordshire County Council:
+To make a request for your personal information, or be given access to your child's educational record, please contact the school.